kfahn22/toy_discord_bot/README.md

 ## Adding custom emoji

 - You must reference the the number string associated with the emoji.
 If you have custom emoji, you can find the number by typing \ and the emoji.
 I have added a custom emoji called mandelbulb which is stored as the  object <:mandelbulb:1066437493827834008>.
-To add it as an option, you would write:
+To add it as an option, I would write:
-`emoji: '1066437493827834008'`
+`emoji: '1066437493827834008'`.
+I believe that you have access to custom emojis written in servers you belong to, but I am not sure about others.